slyedoc/bevy_slyedoc_bvh/readme.md

 > RTX cards feature fixed-function "RT cores" that are designed to accelerate mathematical operations needed to simulate rays, such as bounding volume hierarchy traversal.  - [wikipedia](https://en.wikipedia.org/wiki/Nvidia_RTX#Ray_tracing)

 These cores speed up the BVH traversal, but the acceleration structure is computed on the cpu.
-This project is an experiment to ask how useful a bvh is even without using it for rendering would be in bevy.
-Of coarse if you have a bvh, your going to try and rendering with it.
+This project is an experiment on building the bvh natively in bevy, and then using it for things like mouse cursor to agent sensor.
+Of coarse if you have a bvh, your going to try and raycast rendering with it. =-)

 ## Overview